dddrrreee/cs140e-20win/labs/4-uart/README.md

   * How to get the gpio TX, RX pins to do what you need.

   * How to receive/send data.
-The miniUART has a fixed sized transmit buffer, so you'll need to figure out if there is room to transmit.
+The mini-UART has a fixed sized transmit buffer, so you'll need to figure out if there is room to transmit.
 	Also, you'll have to detect when data is not there (for `uart_getc`).